 Trim off the stems and remove any blemishes.
 Cut the figs into halves, large ones can be quartered.

 In a bowl, add 1/2 cup white granulated sugar to the prepared figs and let macerate in the fridge for an hour or two (or even overnight).

 Then pour the sweetened figs into a crockpot, set it on High, and cook for 2 hours.

 Stir the fruit a couple of times to make sure all figs cook evenly.

 While the figs are cooking down, prepare the cobbler mixture.

-PLEASE NOTE - If you signed up for email alerts of new recipes & posts before 6/17/2020 then you will need to sign up again in the new pop up form.
-The previous form was malfunctioning and has been replaced ... sorry for the inconvenience.
+PLEASE NOTE - The "Sign Up To Be Notified Of New Site Additions" has been disabled due to interference from hackers and spammers.
+This feature will likely not be replaced ... sorry for the inconvenience.
 ALSO - The website is now 99% complete and should be pretty much bug free ... if you notice any glitches or have suggestions, please let me know via the Contact page.
 CURRENTLY the individual recipes are being reviewed and, when necessary, modified.